Discover the LFSF Middle School Program

-Civic and moral education has four main objectives during the three cycles of primary and lower secondary school:
+Civic education has four main objectives during the three cycles of primary and Middle school:

-- emotional awareness education, to learn to identify feelings and emotions, put them into words, discuss them and understand other people's feelings and emotions;
+- Emotional awareness : learn to identify one's feelings and emotions, put them into words, discuss them.
+Learn to recognize and/or understand others' feelings and emotions;

-- education in rules and law, to understand the meaning of rules in the classroom, primary or secondary school and to make pupils (future citizens) aware of the role and importance of law in the French Republic;
+- Respecting rules : understand the meaning of rules in the classroom, primary or secondary school and to make pupils (future citizens) aware of the role and importance of law in the French Republic;

 - education in moral judgement, in order to understand and discuss the moral choices encountered in life, requiring pupils to put forward arguments, debate and justify their choices;